 - Acknowledge past deficiencies.
 Every church and ministry has them.
 Address problems openly so everyone can take responsibility and move forward.

 - Train and re-train.
 Hold abuse recognition and prevention workshops for all teachers and youth workers.
 Allow veterans and novices to learn together so that no one feels singled out.

 - Establish reporting expectations.
 Research and explain what your state/local government requires your teachers and workers to do when they suspect abuse.
 Review these expectations regularly.

 - Maintain security.
 Assign responsibility.
 Codify your safety measures and procedures.
 Keep them—no exceptions—and review them regularly.
-Institute background checks for everyone that teaches or works with children.
+Institute background checks for everyone that works with children.

 - Communicate with parents.
 Include parents in every policy and activity above.
 Solicit feedback and implement their suggestions wherever appropriate.
 To prevent abuse, we cannot simply issue top-down directives—we must create a culture where abuse cannot survive.

 If you love the people within your ministry, then you're already on the right path.
 Please work out this love by giving it structure and form.

 In case you aren't familiar with many resources for prevention and response, here's a few we've found helpful:

 - Church-oriented background checks from Lifeway, MinistrySafe, ServantPC, and Shepherd's Watch

 - Safety and Prevention Advice from RAINN (Rape, Abuse, & Incest National Network)